ValescadG/de-Groot-et-al-2025_CJFAS_Submission/README.md

   File: Chung_Cresp_Oikos.csv

-  Description:

   Variables

-  HCID:

-  d13C:

-  d18O:

-  PP_ID: Population ID
+  HCID: Capture ID

-  location:

-  year:

-  Catch.Date:

-  length:

-  Weight_g:
+  d13C: Otolith Carbon Stable Isotope Ratio (δ¹³C) — carbon isotope composition of the otolith carbonate relative to the VPDB standard.

+  d18O: Otolith Oxygen Stable Isotope Ratio (δ¹⁸O) — oxygen isotope composition of the otolith carbonate relative to the VPDB standard.

+  PP_ID: Population Identifier — code indicating the population or sampling group to which the individual fish belongs.

+  location: Sampling Location — geographic site where the fish was captured.

+  year: Sampling Year — year in which the fish was collected.

+  Catch.Date: Capture Date — specific date the fish was sampled.

+  length: Fish Standard Length — standard body length of the fish.

+  Weight_g: Fish Wet Weight — whole body mass of the fish in grams.

   Diet.mean:

   Diet.sd:

-  DIC.mean:

-  DIC.sd:
+  DIC.mean: Mean Dissolved Inorganic Carbon δ¹³C — average carbon isotope value of dissolved inorganic carbon in the surrounding water.

+  DIC.sd: Standard Deviation of Dissolved Inorganic Carbon δ¹³C.

   Salinity.mean: